Our Financial Performance and KPIs

 Revenues, Cost of Sales and Gross Margins

-Similarly, Cost of Sales and Services increased by 74.6%, from Php 71.254 billion in 2020 to Php 124.416 billion in 2021, principally attributable to the volume growth and surge in fuel prices.
+Similarly, Cost of Sales and Services decreased by 2.2%, from P124.648 billion in 2021 to P121.865 billion in 2022, principally attributable to decline on sales volume.

 Operating Expenses, Non-operating Expenses, Recurring Income

-Operating, Net, and Comprehensive Incomes
+Operating, Net and Comprehensive Incomes

 Financial Condition